duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 </figure>

 Our algorithm's role is to help a duckie reach its destination by iteratively guiding it through a set of checkpoints.
-To achieve ths, our architecture consists of three major components: Vision-based Feature Extractor, Duckie Controller, and Checkpoint Manager.
+To achieve this, our architecture consists of three major components: Vision-based Feature Extractor, Duckie Controller, and Checkpoint Manager.
 Navigation starts with the checkpoint manager loading a set of pre-recorded checkpoint images and setting the first checkpoint image as the initial target.
 The checkpoint image and the duckie's current image are then sent to the feature extractor which uses algorithms such as line detection, intersecting points detection, pairwise-matching etc. (explained in more detail in the next section) to compute an affine transformation matrix.
 This matrix estimates the direction and distance for the duckie to move in order to match its view with the checkpoint.
 The planner then takes this information to estimate a trajectory for the duckie to reach the checkpoint and the controller is tasked with following this trajectory.
 Throughout the duckie's journey, the checkpoint manager keeps track of its progress and switches checkpoints as the duckie passes through them.

 ## Algorithms

 ### Infrastructure
 We take advantage of the existing ROS-based Duckietown infrastructure to support various algorithms in our approach.
-We modify the default `LineDetectorNode`, `LaneFilterNode`, and `LaneControllerNode` ROS nodes to seamlessly intregrate our solution in the Duckietown stack.
+We modify the default `LineDetectorNode`, `LaneFilterNode`, and `LaneControllerNode` ROS nodes to seamlessly integrate our solution in the Duckietown stack.
 We also implement various visualizations in ROS which help us keep track of the state of duckie's motion.
 We list down the algorithms implemented within the major components of our solution below:

 ### Computer Vision